dortania/vanilla-laptop-guide-legacy/installation/installation-process.md

 * Connect the laptop to the charger.
 If the battery isn't properly patched for macOS support, it can cause weird behavior.
-To avoid headaches, plug in your device
+To avoid headaches, plug in your device.
 * Read up on the [Multiboot Guide](https://hackintosh-multiboot.gitbook.io/hackintosh-multiboot/) if you want multiple OS's on the disk
 * Keep a copy of the [troubleshooting page](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/troubleshooting.html) handy